 You should decide if you and your partner want to have joint bank accounts or keep separate accounts and how you want to split household expenses.
 The earlier you discuss all this, the smoother the process will be.

-Did you have a wedding that went over budget?
+Readers, did you have a wedding that went over budget?
 How did you handle your finances afterward?